By Educating Mothers, We Educate Entire Families

 In 1999, AAE established five clandestine classrooms for 250 girls in Kabul during the Taliban regime, when girls were not allowed to be educated.

 In 2003, AAE was registered with Afghanistan Ministry of Economy as a non-profit organization that provides various educational platforms.
-AAE operates 12 schools in six provinces, where more than 2,509 female students attend classes.
+AAE currently operates 9 schools in five provinces, where more than 3,000 female students attend classes.